featured image

 }

-🔵 Deep Dive: When generateResponseAsync is awaited, the JavaScript engine suspends the generateResponse function’s execution and yields back to the event loop.
+When generateResponseAsync is awaited, the JavaScript engine suspends the generateResponse function and yields back to the event loop.
 Native token events arrive as macrotasks (via the native-to-JS bridge).
 The event loop processes them one at a time, calling the onPartialResponse callback for each.

-React 19’s automatic batching means multiple setState calls within the same macrotask (which all token callbacks for a given JS turn would be) are batched into a single re-render.
+React 19’s automatic batching means multiple setState calls within the same macrotask are batched into a single re-render.
 This is why streaming feels smooth: React consolidates the token updates rather than re-rendering for each one.

-2. Component unmount during active generation: If the component unmounts while await generateResponseAsync is suspended, the useEffect cleanup runs, removing the listeners.
+Component unmount during active generation.
+If the component unmounts while await generateResponseAsync is suspended, the useEffect cleanup runs and removes the listeners.
 The native module continues generating, but events are silently discarded.
-The awaited Promise from the unmounted context is effectively abandoned — it will resolve or reject, but the .then / .catch handlers reference the now-unmounted hook’s scope.
 In React’s StrictMode (development), effects run twice, which can cause the cleanup to fire prematurely and leak the second listener registration.

-4. AbortController without native-side cancellation: stopGeneration() sets the abort signal, which causes the listener to silently discard future events.
-However, the native module is not told to stop — it keeps generating and firing events (which are now discarded).
+AbortController without native-side cancellation. stopGeneration() sets the abort signal, causing the listener to silently discard future events.
+The native module is not told to stop — it keeps generating and firing events (which are now discarded).
 This wastes battery and CPU until the native module naturally completes.
 A production implementation would call a native cancelGeneration(requestId) method if the module exposes one.

-This pattern is directly transferable to any React Native integration with a streaming native module: audio processing, video frame pipelines, Bluetooth device events, or any other native system that produces a stream of events without an explicit termination signal.
+The pattern here — refs for mutable state the async hot path needs, state for values that drive rendering, per-request IDs as event filters, and symmetric cleanup in every exit path — applies directly to any React Native integration with a streaming native module: audio processing, video frame pipelines, Bluetooth device events, or any native system that produces a stream of events without an explicit termination signal.

 We respect your privacy.